danlee041988/somerset-window-cleaning-site/EMAILJS_BOOKING_TEMPLATE.md

 </html>
 ```

-Update the template in EmailJS whenever you change the fields inside `components/BookingForm.tsx`.
-Keep the subject and summary aligned with the live form so every internal email surfaces the data you expect.
+Keep this template in sync with `components/BookingForm.tsx`.
+If you add or rename fields, update both the EmailJS template and this reference so the internal notification always reflects the live form.